-Designing Social Research is a uniquely comprehensive, systematic and student-friendly guide to the core knowledge and types of skills required for planning social research.
+<i>Designing Social Research </i>is a uniquely comprehensive and student-friendly guide to the core knowledge and types of skills required for planning social research.

-Fully revised and updated, Designing Social Research will continue to be an invaluable resource to demystify the research process for advanced undergraduate and graduate students.
-Together with the authors' Social Research: Paradigms in Action and Blaikie's Approaches to Social Enquiry, it offers social scientists an innovative and up-to-date guide to research.
+Fully revised and updated, Designing Social Research continues to be an invaluable resource to demystify the research process for advanced undergraduate and graduate students.
+Together with the authors'<i> Social Research: Paradigms in Action</i> and Blaikie's <i>Approaches to Social Enquiry</i>, it offers social scientists an informative guide to designing social research.